App Comparisons

 WhatsApp’s Metadata Collection

-WhatsApp encrypts message content but collects significant metadata — including who you message, how often, your IP address, and device identifiers.
+WhatsApp encrypts message content but collects significant metadata, including who you message and how often, your IP address, and device identifiers.
 This data belongs to Meta, WhatsApp’s parent company, and can be shared across Meta’s advertising ecosystem.
+That is a meaningful distinction if you care about more than just message content staying private.

-If metadata privacy concerns you, this is a meaningful distinction.
-For a deeper look at what message metadata reveals about you, see our guide on what message metadata is and who can see it.
-Users who want stronger privacy often consider how Signal compares to other apps on privacy.
+For a deeper look at what message metadata reveals, see our guide on what message metadata is and who can see it.
+Users who want stronger privacy often explore how Signal compares to other apps on privacy.

 iMessage’s iCloud Backup Risk

 iMessage encryption is strong when messages stay on-device.
-However, if users enable iCloud Backup, message content is stored in a format that Apple can technically access.
-Apple’s own support documentation confirms that iCloud backups are encrypted but Apple holds the key.
+If users enable iCloud Backup, though, message content is stored in a format that Apple can technically access.
+Apple’s own support documentation confirms that iCloud backups are encrypted but that Apple holds the decryption key.

 Which App Has Better Features for Daily Messaging?

-iMessage offers a more polished, seamlessly integrated experience for Apple users — WhatsApp offers a broader, more consistent feature set across all devices.
-The best choice depends on your device ecosystem and what you actually use in daily messaging.
+iMessage offers a more tightly integrated experience for Apple users.
+WhatsApp offers a broader, more consistent feature set across all devices.
+Which one suits you depends on your device ecosystem and what you actually use day to day.

 Both apps support voice and video calls, stickers, reactions, and disappearing messages.
-However, the depth and availability of features diverge in several key areas.
+The depth and availability of features diverge in several key areas, though.

 Feature-by-Feature Comparison

-WhatsApp’s 2 GB file transfer limit is a standout advantage for anyone sharing large videos, documents, or compressed files. iMessage’s 100 MB cap is a real constraint for professional or media-heavy use.
+WhatsApp’s 2 GB file transfer limit is a standout advantage for anyone sharing large videos or documents. iMessage’s 100 MB cap is a real constraint for professional or media-heavy use.
+It’s the kind of limitation that rarely matters until it does, and then it’s deeply inconvenient.

 If you frequently unsend or correct messages, both apps allow editing within a 15-minute window.
 Learn the full process in our guide on how to unsend a message on iPhone and Android.